Who gives permission to apply?

 The permission you provide will be valid for a 6 month period from the date of signing.
 If the Group do not fulfil their conditions for approval, or it is not possible to allocate a family to the Group within this time, you will be asked to reconfirm their consent via email, which will be requested by the Home Office Community Sponsorship Team.

 Questions to ask to determine who needs to give permission

 Is your Local Authority participating in other resettlement programmes?

 If you are participating in the scheme, is the lead officer authorised to give consent on behalf of the Local Authority?
 If you are not participating in the scheme, which department leads on the closest programme to refugee resettlement?

 Who/which department would take on responsibility for the resettlement in the unlikely event of a sponsorship breakdown?

 Is there likely to be any objections raised to the resettlement of refugees in the area by members of the Council?

 Does this need elected member consent?
 Does this need senior management consent?

-Remember that you might find that the person carrying out the day to day work on providing consent may not be the representative of the Local Authority who needs to give consent to the Home Office.
+Remember that you might find that the person carrying out the day to day work on providing permission may not be the representative of the Local Authority who needs to give consent to the Home Office.
 Make sure the Community Sponsorship Group are aware of this.